 We expect a moderate probability of government support, resulting in a one-notch rating uplift for S-Finanzgruppe.
-Our government support assumption reflects the size and high systemic relevance of S-Finanzgruppe at the domestic level.
+Our government support assumption reflects the size and high systemic relevance of S-Finanzgruppe to Germany's financial stability.

 Methodology and Scorecard